 Prerequisite: Instructor's approval required for participation at Ft.
 Benning Explores the different points of view on the turbulent social, economic, and political reality of Latin America.
 Through guest speakers, videos, class discussions, and projects, the policy-making process along with the nature and consequences of U.S. policy in Latin America will be examined.
 Students hoping to attend the protest/vigil at Ft.
 Benning, Georgia, must attend the classroom portion to be considered.
-Fulfills Core Curriculum Social and Behavioral requirement.
+Fulfills General Education Social and Behavioral requirement.
+May be repeated for credit.